 Privacy Policy

-Purpose.
-Driscoll Health System (Driscoll), our affiliates, and business associates are required by law to maintain the privacy of Protected Health Information (PHI).
+Purpose: Driscoll Health Plan (DHP) is required by law to maintain the privacy of Protected Health Information (PHI).
 We are required to provide this notice of our legal duties and privacy practices regarding uses and disclosures of PHI as well as inform you regarding your individual rights.
 This notice explains the purposes for which we are permitted to use and disclose your PHI.

 How We May Use and Disclose Information About You